aandyw/thirty-three-anime/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 <!-- [App demo](https://example.com) -->
-A web-based recommender system that infers the user's anime preference based on their 9 selected anime.
+The Anime 3x3 is a web-based recommender system that we've made to try and infer a user's anime preferences based on their submitted 3x3.
+The 3x3 is a collage of animes that can be as simple as just selecting 9 favorite anime or as bizarre as a mash of random shows.
+Whatever it is, it should be something that describes the user's unique tastes and hopefully, something that our system can pick up on.

 ### Technologies used